Public hospital: Turkey

+In the past, there were other classifications of public hospitals; such as Social Insurance Institution hospitals (SSK Hastanesi) or colloquially known as "workers' hospital" (işçi hastanesi).

+Some of the former military hospitals are re-designated as training hospitals or additional buildings for existing public hospitals and were fully handed over to the ministry.
+Currently, only Gülhane Training and Research Hospital serves both for the public and substantial military purposes.

 United Kingdom

 In the United Kingdom, public hospitals provide health care free at the point of use for the patient, excluding outpatient prescriptions.
 Private health care is used by less than 8 percent of the population.
 The UK system is known as the National Health Service (NHS) and has been funded from general taxation since 1948.

 According to the World Health Organization (WHO), in 2014, total expenditure on health reached 9.1% of GDP, i.e. $3,377 per capita.

 Africa

 South Africa

 South Africa has private and public hospitals.
 Public hospitals are funded by the Department of Health.
 The majority of the patients use public hospitals in which patients pay a nominal fee, roughly $3–5.
 The patients point of entry usually is through primary health care (Clinics) usually run by nurses.
 The next level of care would be district hospitals which have General Practitioners and basic radiographs.
 The next level of care would be Regional hospitals which have general practitioners, specialists and ICU's, and CT SCANS.
 The highest level of care is Tertiary which includes super specialists, MRI scans, and nuclear medicine scans.

 Private patients either have healthcare insurance, known as medical aid, or have to pay the full amount privately if uninsured.

 According to the World Health Organization (WHO), in 2014, total expenditure on health reached 8.8% of GDP, i.e. $1,148 per capita.